Bozar/rc_files/README.md

-vimfiles
+RC Files
 ========

-my personal .vimrc, .pentadactylrc and other Vim scripts
+my personal .vimrc, .pentadactylrc and other scripts